prajwalkulkarni/gitCommands/README.md

 CLI git commands<br>

-Git commands and their brief descriptions.
+Git commands and their descriptions.